 - Pack your bags and the baby’s bags separately.
 When the baby is born, its ideal to hand over the bag to the nurse so that they can decide what the baby needs to wear.
-The hospital maintains a certain temperature level. hence the baby may require sweaters, socks, cap and mittens.
-It is best to leave it to the NICU staff as they are experienced in getting the baby comfortable.
+The hospital maintains a certain temperature level.
+Hence, remember to pack sweaters, socks, cap and mittens.

 - You may need to check with your organisation on what all documents you need to submit to the hospital for medical claims.

 - Prepare a template for announcing if it’s a boy or a girl.
-All the daddy needs to do then is to put a pic and the date of birth (for if you like mentioning the weight and height as well).
+All the daddy needs to do then is to put a pic and the date of birth (you can include weight and height as well, if you wish).